Up arrow

 The conference is organized by Project for Public Spaces and will next take place in Milwaukee, Wisconsin, USA on June 12-14, 2025 with the Milwaukee Public Market as our co-host.

-An initial program overview will be available in spring 2025, and we will release session information in the months leading up to the event on our website.
+For an overview of conference activities and schedule, take a look at our Program at a Glance on our homepage!
+Detailed program information will be available starting sometime in April 2025, and we will continue to share updates via our conference platform Whova.
 If you require a more detailed program example, please refer to the conference agenda from the 11th International Public Markets Conference in Toronto for a general idea of session topics covered at this event.

 A full registration includes access to all conference activities, any included coffee/tea breaks, refreshments at any included receptions, a mobile workshop of your choice, and a market tour of your choice.

-Starting March 14th, attendees who have purchased full registration will be able to sign up for Mobile Workshops and Tours on our conference platform, Whova.
-In the meantime, click here for full descriptions of the mobile workshops and tours, so that you can think about your decisions in advance.
-Capacities will be limited, so be sure to sign up as soon as possible to secure your top choices!
+Attendees who have purchased full registration can sign up for Mobile Workshops and Tours on our conference platform, Whova.
+Feel free to click here for full descriptions of the mobile workshops and tours.
+Spots for each will be limited, so be sure to sign up as soon as possible to secure your top choices!

 Please review our Travel & Venues page for information.
 We will feature a range of conference venues throughout the Third Ward area of Milwaukee, centered around the Milwaukee Public Market.
 Any additional information that is important for your planning, such as recommended hotels, nearby airports, and how to obtain a visa if needed, is posted here.